JavaScript is required

 Monitoring and compliance with funding requirements

-We will actively monitor compliance with the Free Kinder funding requirements.
-We, or an organisation engaged to monitor compliance on our behalf, may seek additional information and documents from service providers as part of an assurance process.
+The department will actively monitor compliance with the Free Kinder funding requirements.
+The department, or an organisation engaged to monitor compliance on behalf of the department, may seek information and documents from service providers as part of an assurance process.
 This is to ensure the full benefits are being passed on to parents and that all Free Kinder funding is being used correctly and according to requirements.

 Free Kinder payment to services

-Free Kinder funding rates for 2024 are available on the kindergarten funding rates page.
+Free Kinder funding rates for 2025 are available on the kindergarten funding rates(opens in a new window).

-The Free Kinder payment replaces KFS and the KFS Ratio Supplement for participating services.
-Free Kinder is included in the ESK rate.
+The Free Kinder payment replaces KFS and the KFS Ratio Supplement for participating services and Free Kinder is included in the ESK rate.

 KFS will continue to be available for sessional services that do not participate in Free Kinder.